-Refer to the HIPAA fact sheet in Appendix C for additional information.
+Refer to the HIPAA fact sheet at the end of this section for additional information.

 If you believe protected health information has been shared without authorization, you should report it to your FMS provider.

 Lifting and Moving - Numerous workers suffer back injuries each year, and back injuries account for many workplace injuries.
 Back injuries cause a great deal of pain and suffering to employees.
 Most of these injuries occur while the employee is lifting improperly.
 Your FMS Provider will have materials available on proper lifting and moving techniques.